 (2) Accident-only coverage pays benefits for covered injuries from a covered accident.
 It does not provide benefits resulting from sickness.
 The benefits may be limited in ways described in the [policy] [certificate].

-(3) [A brief specific description of the benefits.]

-Drafting Note: The above description of benefits shall be stated clearly and concisely, and shall include a description of any deductible or copayment provision applicable to the benefits described.
-Proper disclosure of benefits that vary according to accidental cause shall be made in accordance with Section 8A(13) of this regulation.
+(3) [A brief specific description of the benefits and a description of any deductible or copayment provisions applicable to the benefits described.]

-(4) [A description of any policy provisions that exclude, eliminate, restrict, reduce, limit, delay or in any other manner operate to qualify payment of the benefits described in Paragraph (3) above.]
+(4) [A description of any policy provisions that exclude, eliminate, restrict, reduce, limit, delay or in any other manner operate to qualify payment of the benefits described in Paragraph (3) above.
+Proper disclosure of benefits that vary according to the type of accidental cause shall be made in accordance with Section 8A(13) of this regulation.]

 (5) [A description of policy provisions respecting renewability or continuation of coverage, including age restrictions or any reservations of right to change premiums.]

-Drafting Note: The above descriptions shall be stated clearly and concisely.

 F. Specified Disease or Specified Accident Coverage (Outline of Coverage)

 An outline of coverage in the form prescribed below shall be issued in connection with policies or certificates meeting the standards of Sections 8E and F of this regulation.
 The coverage shall be identified by the appropriate bracketed title.
-The items included in the outline of coverage must appear in the sequence prescribed:
+The items included in the outline of coverage must appear in the sequence prescribed and be stated clearly and concisely:

 [COMPANY NAME]